coder-not-found/Disease-idenfication-in-Rabi-Crops/README.md

 # Disease Identification in Rabi Crops

+Worked on building models for "Disease Detection in Rabi crop", to build an effective mechanism to be adopted for food security and its production.
+Due to infections caused by pests like virus, fungus and bacteria, there is a huge loss in quality and quantity of the rice.
+This results in a huge loss to the farmers.
+There is a need for more advanced techniques to automate the system effectively and efficiently. \
-Worked on building models for "Disease Detection in Rabi crop", Used CNN model and Transfer Learning DenseNet, ResNet, Inception V3 and Vgg16.
-Achieved the testing accuracy of 97.41%. <br>
+Achieved the maximum testing accuracy of 97.41%. <br>

 Models Worked on: \
 •	CNN \